 PCS pay campaign

-Our successful campaign of industrial action won an increased pay remit, £1500 cost-of-living payment and guarantees on redundancy terms.
-It also forced the Cabinet Office into a series of talks with PCS on pay and staffing.
+Our successful campaign of industrial action in 2022/23 won an increased pay remit, £1500 cost-of-living payment and guarantees on redundancy terms.

 • a cost-of-living rise, plus pay restoration for previous years